Staying Safe From Animals On Roads

 - Wildlife researchers and safety officials are seeking better ways to shield motorists from wildlife and the other way around.

-- In African nations, a project is underway to feature reflective tags to the ears of cattle in specific areas.
+- In African nations, a project is underway to feature reflective tags on the ears of cattle in specific areas.

 Despite all the interesting and scientific solutions it’s important to recollect that there’s no substitute for the defensive driver.
 Road users should in any respect times be vigilant – expect the unexpected!